 Texas Accountants and Lawyers for the Arts Moves to Austin

-Texas Accountants and Lawyers for the Arts (TALA)—an organization that aims to help meet the legal and accounting needs of artists and arts-nonprofits—announces the transition of operations to a new headquarters in Austin.
-Professional legal services to TALA members will continue uninterrupted, and TALA will continue to provide educational programs and legal clinics in Houston, Dallas, and other parts of the state, as well as a pool of volunteer lawyers and accountants to assist qualifying artists and arts organizations throughout Texas.
+As of October 1, 2013, Texas Accountants and Lawyers for the Arts (TALA)—an organization that aims to help meet the legal and accounting needs of artists and arts-nonprofits—is now headquartered in Austin.
+TALA continues to provide educational programs and legal clinics in Houston, Dallas, and other parts of the state, as well as a pool of over 400 volunteer lawyers and accountants to assist qualifying artists and arts organizations throughout Texas.

 TALA’s pro bono legal and accounting services are offered to artists and arts non-profits in all creative disciplines, including visual arts, music, theater, dance, film, gaming, and writing.